-Missing Girl, 11, Found Hours After Her Grandparents Are Discovered Dead in a Burning Home
+Missing Girl, 11, Found with Uncle Hours After He Allegedly Killed Her Grandparents

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-Officers discovered the deaths of Arieyana’s grandparents after responding Sunday to a house fire to assist the fire department, authorities said.
+Officers discovered the deaths of Arieyana’s grandparents after responding Sunday to assist the fire department with a house fire, authorities said.

 Upon arrival, police discovered the Atkinsons’ bodies.
 Both Arieyana and the suspect lived with them.

-Witnesses told local TV station WBTV that there were shots heard coming from the home before it began to burn.
+Witnesses told local TV station WBTV that there were shots heard coming from the home before the fire began.

 As the fire department arrived, responders witnessed a white 2005 Chevrolet Impala drive away from the scene, police said.